Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 It is now possible for individual tests to spin up multiple threads.
 This work has made the global variables used in tests thread-safe.
 If multiple threads fail a test assert, the first failure will be reported with correct line numbers.

-The `step` feature used in some tests is not thread-safe, it cannot be made thread-safe unless we introduce thread-local variables.
+Although the `step` feature used in some tests is thread-safe, it may produce unexpected results for multi-threaded tests. `mbedtls_test_set_step` or `mbedtls_test_increment_step` calls within threads can happen in any order, thus may not produce the desired result when precise ordering is required.

 ### Current state of testing

 Our testing is a work in progress.
 It is not feasible to run our traditional, single-threaded, tests in such a way that tests concurrency.
-Therefore, we must write a new suite of testing.
+We need to write new test suites for concurrency testing.

-Our tests currently only run on pthread.
+Our tests currently only run on pthread, we hope to expand this in the future (our API already allows this).

 We run tests using [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) to detect data races.
 We test the key store, and test that our key slot state system is enforced.
+We also test the thread-safety of `psa_crypto_init`.

 Currently, not every API call is tested, we also cannot feasibly test every combination of concurrent API calls.
-API calls can in general be split into a few categories, each category calling the same internal functions in the same order - it is the internal functions that are in charge of locking mutexes and interacting with the key store; we have tests which cover every category.
+API calls can in general be split into a few categories, each category calling the same internal key management functions in the same order - it is the internal functions that are in charge of locking mutexes and interacting with the key store; we test the thread-safety of these functions.

-Since we do not run every cryptographic operation concurrently, we do not test that operations are free of unexpected global variables, cryptographic operations are not considered thread-safe.
+Since we do not run every cryptographic operation concurrently, we do not test that operations are free of unexpected global variables.

 ### Expanding testing